clairedavid/clairedavid.github.io/_pages/teaching.md

 __Aimed at:__ From undergrads to emeritus professors - diversity in age is encouraged!
 __Format:__ One-day workshop with 3 hours theory (morning) and 3 hours practice (afternoon).
 __Previously taught:__  University of Johannesburg (March 2023), AIMS Ghana (April 2023)
-(If you are interested for your institution, please send me an email)
+☝️ If you are interested for your institution, please send me an email ☺️.

 <br>